pydanny/refry/README.md

 # refry

 > You know what's better than fries?
 Fries cooked twice.
+>
-> And what's even better than twice cooked fries is triple cooked fries!
+> What's even better than twice cooked fries is triple cooked fries!

 Refry is a modern, maintained, typed easy-to-use retry decorator.